craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 - Your base walking speed is 30 feet per round.
 - You can use your action to exhale destructive energy, known a breath weapon.
 	- Your breath weapon deals damage of a type determined by your ancestry, in your choice of a 15' cone or a 30' line.
-	- When you use your breath weapon, all creatures in the area must make a saving throw, the type of which is determined by your ancestry.
+	- When you use your breath weapon, all creatures in the area must make a saving throw of a type determined by your ancestry.
 		- The DC of this saving throw is 8 + your Constitution modifier + your proficiency bonus.
 		- A creature takes 2d8 damage on a failed save, and half as much damage on a successful one.
-			- The damage increase to 3d8 at 6th level, 4d8 at 11th, and 5d8 at 16th level.
+This damage increase to 3d8 at 6th level, 4d8 at 11th, and 5d8 at 16th level.
 	- You regain the use of this feature after a short rest.

 ## Gnoll